doars/doars/packages/doars/README.md

 #### d-attribute modifiers

-- `{Boolean} selector = false` Return a CSS style selector instead of a specific value or object.
+- `{boolean} selector = false` Return a CSS style selector instead of a specific value or object.

 #### d-attribute examples